Introduction

 Each cycle consists of two steps, defined as the movement from heel strike of one foot to heel strike of the opposite foot.
 Together, these steps constitute a Stride (Cycle), which is the complete distance covered in one cycle of movement.

-• Cycle Time: The total time required to complete a single gait cycle.
+• Cycle Time: The Total time for one movement cycle.

 • Step Time: The time interval between successive heel strikes of alternate feet.